-[name], [title]

-[organization]

-[city], Florida [zip]
+[name], [title] [organization] [address] [city], Florida [zip] Phone: Facsimile: Email:

-Phone:

-Facsimile:

-[address]

-Email:

-- 5. Grant Payments.
+5. Grant Payments.
 The total grant award shall not exceed the amount specified on the "Fiscal Year [insert dates] State Aid to Libraries Final Grants" document (Attachment B), which shall be paid by the Division in consideration for the Grantee's minimum performance as set forth by the terms and conditions of this Agreement.
-[Insert Payment method and schedule.] - 6.
-Electronic Payments.
+[Insert Payment method and schedule.]

+- 6. Electronic Payments.
 The Grantee can choose to use electronic funds transfer (EFT) to receive grant payments.
-All grantees wishing to receive their award through EFT must submit a Vendor Direct Deposit Authorization Form (form number DFS-AI-26E, rev 3/2022), incorporated by reference, to the Florida Department of Financial Services.
+All grantees wishing to receive their award through EFT must submit a Vendor Direct Deposit Authorization form (form number DFS-AI-26E, rev 6/2014), incorporated by reference, to the Florida Department of Financial Services.
 If EFT has already been set up for your organization, you do not need to submit another authorization form unless you have changed bank accounts.
-To download this form visit myfloridacfo.com/docs-sf/accounting-and-auditing-libraries/vendors/vendor-relations/dfs-a1-
+To download this form visit myfloridacfo.com/Division/AA/Forms/DFS-A1-26E.pdf.

-- 26e-direct-deposit-vendors.pdf?sfvrsn=eff728cf 16.
 The form also includes tools and information that allow you to check on payments. - 7.
 Florida Substitute Form W-9.
 A completed Substitute Form W-9 is required from any entity that receives a payment from the State of Florida that may be subject to 1099 reporting.
 The Department of Financial Services (DFS) must have the correct Taxpayer Identification Number (TIN) and other related information in order to report accurate tax information to the Internal Revenue Service (IRS).
 To register or access a Florida Substitute Form W-9 visit flvendor.myfloridacfo.com.
 A copy of the Grantee's Florida Substitute Form W-9 must be submitted by the Grantee to the Division with the executed Agreement. - 8.
 Financial Consequences.
 The Department shall apply the following financial consequences for failure to perform the minimum level of services required by this Agreement in accordance with Sections 215.971 and 287.058, Florida Statutes: